Basic Operations

 • The sample will open the Horta Control Center, which is typically docked at the right-hand side of the main window.
 When you open a sample (rather than a workspace), very little information will appear in the Horta Control Center.

-• To view the images in the sample, click the checkbox next to “Open 2D” or “Open 3D” near the top of the Horta Control Center (see screenshot below).
+• To view the images in the sample, click the checkbox next to “Open 2D” or “Open 3D” in the “VIEWS” section of the Horta Control Center (see screenshot below).

 • The viewer (2D or 3D) will open in the center panel.
 Depending on the data volume, network speed, and disk speed, the data may take anywhere from a few seconds to a few minute to open.
 The status bar at the bottom of the application will indicate some of the loading steps.